Generative Multiple-purpose Sampler for Weighted M-estimation: Generative Multi-purpose Sampler

 For a case of $n=100$ and $p = 10$, we set the true coefficient $\theta=\{1,0,\dots,0\}$ and the regression variance one.
 The predictors are independently generated from $N(0,I_p)$.
-Even though this example is simple, constructing the generator function is non-trivial, because the generator function's input dimension is 100, and the dimension of its codomain is 10.
+Even though this example is simple, constructing the generator function is non-trivial, because the generator function's domain dimension is 100, and the dimension of its codomain is 10.
 Training a 100-dimensional function with 10-dimensional codomain requires a large number of training samples in the framework of \eqref{eq:classicML}.
 This fact is reiterated in Figure \ref{fig:classicML}.
-We generate a data set and evaluate random weight bootstrap estimators with $\bw\sim n\times\text{Dirichlet}(n;1,\dots,1)$, and then numerically evaluate the average loss of \eqref{eq:loss} on various weights from the trained generator for the classical machine learning approach with $B=500$ and $B=5,000$, as well as the GMS.
+We generate a data set and evaluate random weight bootstrap estimators with $\bw\sim n\times\text{Dirichlet}(n;\mathbbm{1}_n)$, and then numerically evaluate the average loss of \eqref{eq:loss} on various weights from the trained generator for the classical machine learning approach with $B=500$ and $B=5,000$, as well as the GMS.
 We initialize the optimization in different five points for each procedure.
-Their loss values are tracked and illustrated in Figure \ref{fig:classicML}.